morris/vanilla-prime/README.md

 In particular, TypeScript and SCSS are not strictly vanilla, and may be dismissed for even more purity and simplicity.

-You'll need to get familar with the terminal and shell scripting, which serves as the tooling's glue.
+You will need to get familiar with the terminal and shell scripting, which serves as the tooling's glue.

 ## Project Structure

-- `/public`: Website root directory for static files and assets, e.g. HTML, CSS, JavaScript, images, ...
+- `/public`: Root directory for static files and assets, e.g. HTML, CSS, JavaScript, images, ...
-  - `/public/css/<module>.css` (might be generated)
+  - `/public/css/<module>.css` (generated from `/src`)
-  - `/public/js/<module>.js` (might be generated)
+  - `/public/js/<module>.js` (generated from `/src`)
   - `/public/index.html`
-- `/scripts`: Shell scripts for development, testing and building the website
+- `/scripts`: Shell scripts for development, testing and building the website.
   - `/scripts/<script>.sh`
-- `/src`: Non-standard source files that need to be pre-processed or compiled (if any), e.g. TypeScript and SCSS files; should have the same structure as `/public`.
+- `/src`: Non-standard source files that need to be compiled (if any), e.g. TypeScript and SCSS files.
+Should have the same structure as `/public`.
   - `/src/css/<module>.scss`
   - `/src/js/<module>.ts`

-It's recommended reading through the shell scripts and the various config files in the project root to understand their purpose, and to be able to adapt them as you see fit.
+It is recommended reading through the shell scripts and the various config files in the project root to understand their purpose, and to be able to adapt them as you see fit.

-## Reasonable System for CSS Stylesheet Structure
+## Reasonable System for CSS Stylesheet Structure (rscss)

-Follow [rscss](https://rstacruz.github.io/rscss/) in your HTML and CSS.
+Follow [rscss](https://rstacruz.github.io/rscss/) when authoring HTML and CSS.

 ## Deep Modules